Crestron/CH5ShellUtilitiesCli/src/cli/create-project/README.md

-# Shell Template - Project Config
+# Shell Template - Create Project

-To validate the project-config.json file, go to the command-prompt or terminal of the Shell Template Project, and then execute `ch5-shell-cli validate:projectconfig`.
+To create a project, go to the command-prompt or terminal where you want to create the project, and then execute run the command `ch5-shell-cli create:project`.

 ## How to Use